huntdatacenter/docs/docs/administer-science/agreements/downloads.md

 **Spending limit**

-A monetary spending limit may be specified for the invoice profile.
+A monetary spending limit per calendar year may be specified for the invoice profile.

-- *LIMIT*: If applicable, specify a maximum spending limit in NOK that can be consumed over the spending period (see below).
+- *LIMIT*: If applicable, specify a maximum spending limit in NOK per calendar year that can be consumed.
 - *TYPE*: For the soft and hard limit type, notifications will be sent to the Invoice Contact and Data Space Leader at consumption of approximately 50%, 90% and 100%.
 For the hard limit type, services will be temporarily deactivated if consumption exceeds the limit.
-- *PERIOD*: This is the period in days for which the limit is applied.
-The default is per ninety days.

 **Signatures**